loomio/loomio-docs/en/src/user_manual/threads/intro_to_threads/index.md

 ![](document_introduce.png#width-80)

 #### Step 2: Integrate feedback and contributions
-Acknowledge anc consider feedback and contributions from people.
+Acknowledge and consider feedback and contributions from people.

 Integrate contribution into a first draft of the document.